usc-isi-i2/datamart/query_api.md

 `required_variables` and `desired_variables` are for searching variables, i.e. columns, of the dataset.
 Similarly, these properties can search the column metadata and the content of columns.
 For `required_variables` the matched dataset _must_ contain the specified columns, and for `desired_variables` the matched dataset _should_ contain the specified columns.
+All three properties are optional.

 The JSON Schema description of the query language is [here].
 Sample queries can be found [here] and [here].

-Below is a detailed summary of the query schema:
+Below is a detailed description of the query schema:

 - Descriptions:
-  The `query` will be a JSON object, with three root properties: `dataset`, `required_variables`(optional) and `desired_variables`(optional).
+  The `query` will be a JSON object, with three root properties: `dataset`, `required_variables` and `desired_variables`.
-  - `dataset`: contains global information of the desired datasets, like what the dataset is about, when the dataset is published etc., with the following fields:
+  - `dataset`: contains global specification of the desired datasets, like what the dataset is about, when the dataset is published etc., with the following fields:
-    - `about`: a query __string__ that is matched with all information in a dataset, including all dataset and column metadata and all values.
+    - `about`: a query __string__ that is matched with all information in a dataset, including dataset metdata, column metadata and all dataset values.
 A matching dataset should match at least one of the words in the query string.
 The matching algorithm gives preference to phrases when possible.
     - `name`: an __array of string__ of the names/titles of a dataset. (http://schema.org/name)
     - `description`: an __array of string__ of the descriptions of a dataset. (http://schema.org/description)
     - `keywords`: an __array of string__ of the keywords of a dataset. (http://schema.org/keywords)
     - `creator`: an __array of string__ of the creators of a dataset. (http://schema.org/creator)
     - `publisher`: an __array of string__ of the publishers of a dataset. (http://schema.org/publisher)
-    - `date_created`: an __object__ define when a dataset is created, with fields `after` and `before`, each is a __string__ for a date. (http://schema.org/dateCreated)
+    - `date_created`: an __object__ specifying when a dataset is created, with fields `after` and `before`, each is a __string__ for a date. (http://schema.org/dateCreated)
         _(inclusive for both `after` and `before`)_.
-    - `date_published`: an __object__ define when a dataset is published, with fields `after` and `before`, each is a __string__ for a date. (http://schema.org/datePublished)
+    - `date_published`: an __object__ specifying when a dataset is published, with fields `after` and `before`, each is a __string__ for a date. (http://schema.org/datePublished)
         _(inclusive for both `after` and `before`)_.
     - `url`: an __array of string__ of the URLs of a dataset. (http://schema.org/url)
-  - `required_variables`(optional): contains an __array of object__, each object will represent a [varaible](#*variable) that is required in the matching datasets.
+  - `required_variables` (optional): contains an __array of object__, each object will represent a [varaible](#*variable) that is required in the matching datasets.
 All variables in the 'required_variables' set must be match by at least one column in a matching dataset.
 It is possible that an item is matched using a combination of columns.
 For example, a temporal item with day resolution can be matched by a dataset that represents dates using multiple columns, for year, month and date.
 Typically, the 'required_variables' section is used to list columns to be used to perform a join.
-  - `desired_variables`(optional): contains an __array of object__, each object will represent a [varaible](#*variable) that is desired in the matching datasets.
+  - `desired_variables` (optional): contains an __array of object__, each object will represent a [varaible](#*variable) that is desired in the matching datasets.
 The 'desired_variables' section describes the minimum set of columns that a matching dataset must have.
 A matching dataset must contain columns that match at least one of the 'desired_variables'.
 Typically, the 'desired_variables' are used to specify columns that will be used for augmentation.
   - *variable: an __object__, with a required key `type` whose value is one of [`temporal_entity`, `geospatial_entity`, `dataframe_columns`, `generic_entity`]:
     1. `temporal_entity`: describe columns containing temporal information.
           - `type`: "temporal_entity"